pbannister/C-with-classes/README.md

 # C-with-classes and strings
-Motivate from Daniel Lemire's post:<br>
+Motive from Daniel Lemire's post:<br>
 https://lemire.me/blog/2023/01/30/move-or-copy-your-strings-possible-performance-impacts/

 I have long used C-with-classes style strings, as measurably more efficient:<br>